johnny-richards/simple-chatbot/README.md

 ``` Bash
 deepspeed --num_gpus=2 finetune.py --model_dir=$YOUR_PRETRAINED_MODEL_PATH --fp16 --batch_size=2 --max_length=3900 --save_steps=1000 --epochs=2 --warmup_steps=200 --gradient_accumulation_steps=2 --lora=adalora -—gradient_checkpointing
 ```
-You can set the location at which the checkpoints save, the default location is `./checkpoints`, please refer to finetune.py for more details.<\br>
+You can set the location at which the checkpoints save, the default location is `./checkpoints`, please refer to finetune.py for more details.
 The following deepspeed configuration with ZeRO2 offload works for my fintuning
 ``` json
 {